bandhan-majumder/SupaSnap/README.md

 supabase db reset
 ```

-5. Edit the "messages" table to support realtime via the UI
+5. Edit the `messages` table to support realtime via the UI

 6. Start the app